JoshuaMFrench/goscan/README.md

 ## Features

-- **Concurrent scanning** — uses Go goroutines and a worker pool to scan ports in parallel
+- **Concurrent scanning**  uses Go goroutines and a worker pool to scan ports in parallel
-- **Live results** — ports stream into the table in real time as they are discovered
+- **Live results**  ports stream into the table in real time as they are discovered
-- **Filtering** — toggle between All, Open, and Closed ports instantly
+- **Filtering**  toggle between All, Open, and Closed ports instantly
-- **Search** — search by port number or service name (e.g. "HTTP", "SSH")
+- **Search**  search by port number or service name (e.g. "HTTP", "SSH")
-- **Service detection** — automatically identifies common services (FTP, SSH, HTTP, HTTPS, RDP, and more)
+- **Service detection**  automatically identifies common services (FTP, SSH, HTTP, HTTPS, RDP, and more)
-- **Progress tracking** — live progress bar and open/closed port counts while scanning
+- **Progress tracking**  live progress bar and open/closed port counts while scanning
-- **Auto-launch** — opens the browser automatically on startup, no manual navigation needed
-- **Auto-shutdown** — server shuts itself down when the browser tab is closed

 ## Usage